Jessicashinjo/Iris/README.md

 # Iris
-Plant Monitoring with sensors using a Particle
+Plant Monitoring with sensors using a Particle Photon Device